vid/SenseBase/README.md

 All 'team' interaction is via pubsub.js.
 ElasticSearch is not exposed and should be firewalled.

-Annotations are a child relationship to contentItems.
+Annotations are nested in ContentItems (ElasticSearch versions will be used to prevent conflict).
+ContentItems store a checksummed history.

 ContentItems initially have an state of 'visited' (or 'queued' if searching, then 'visited' when retrieved).
 After their first annotation and an annotationSummary is added, this becomes 'annotated.'